Make a USB Boot CD for CrunchBang Linux

 Booting from the USB Boot CD for CrunchBang

-2. Insert the USB Boot CD and your CrunchBang USB drive
+• Insert the USB Boot CD and your CrunchBang USB drive.

-3. Set your BIOS or Startup Menu to boot from CD
+• Set your BIOS or Startup Menu to boot from CD.

-The USB Boot CD should load the necessary USB drivers, locate filesystem.squashfs on your flash drive, and then proceed to boot CrunchBang from the USB device.
+The USB Boot CD for Crunchbang will load the necessary USB drivers, locate the filesystem.squashfs on your flash drive, and boot CrunchBang Linux from the USB device.